-Zone Energy Group, Inc. ("Zone Energy"), of which Stephen Ardizzone, a director of the Company, is an executive officer and principal owner, was selected by the Company to be a market maker for the NYMEX Brent Crude contract at its Dublin branch during 2005.
-Zone Energy was compensated an aggregate amount of approximately \$698,000 for their services.
+Stephen Ardizzone, a director of the Company, is an executive officer and principal owner of Zone Energy Group, Inc. ("Zone Energy").
+Zone Energy was selected by the Company, in 2005, to be a market maker for the NYMEX Brent Crude contract at the Company's former Dublin branch and was compensated an aggregate amount of approximately \$698,000 for their services.
 In addition, Zone Energy currently leases space from the Company at its corporate headquarters facility.
-The aggregate amount of rent collected from Zone Energy during 2006 and 2005 was approximately \$117,000 and \$65,000, respectively.

-The Company invests assets segregated for the benefit of the COMEX Members' Recognition and Retention Plan of \$13.3 million at December 31, 2006, in a portfolio of predominantly fixed income securities managed by RBC Dain Rauscher, a securities firm of which Anthony George Gero, a director of the Company, is a Senior Vice President.
-The Company had invested assets segregated for the benefit of the COMEX Members' Recognition and Retention Plan of \$12.8 million and \$11.6 million at December 31, 2005 and 2004, respectively, in a portfolio of fixed income securities managed by Legg Mason Wood Walker, Inc., a securities firm of which Anthony George Gero, a director of the Company, was a senior investment officer up until December 2, 2005.
+Anthony George Gero, a director of the Company, is a senior vice president of RBC Dain Rauscher ("RBC Dain"), a securities firm which manages a portfolio of predominantly fixed income securities for the Company.
+The Company invested assets segregated for the benefit of the MRRP totaling \$11.9 million and \$13.3 million at December 31, 2007 and 2006, respectively, at RBC Dain.
+At December 31, 2005, \$12.8 million of assets segregated for the benefit of the MRRP were invested in a portfolio of fixed income securities managed by Legg Mason Wood Walker, Inc., a securities firm of which Mr. Gero was a senior investment officer up until December 2, 2005.